 About the Author

-Ann started her career as a litigation paralegal and then was a manager of paralegals for many years for an AmLaw 100 firm prior to starting her own company in 2010.
+Ann started her career as a litigation paralegal and then was a manager of paralegals for many years for an AmLaw 100 firm prior to starting The Paralegal Boot Camp in 2010.

 When she’s not working, you can usually find Ann somewhere near an ocean – either scuba diving, boating, cleaning up a beach, or volunteering to help save sea turtles.